Laying the table for a perfect dinner party

 What do Jackie Kennedy, Martha Stewart, and Aerin Lauder have in common?
-They’re all famous for their tablescaping.
-With the table being the heart of any dinner party, nailing your presentation has never been more important.
-When you invest in luxury cutlery, you want to put your best foot forward when entertaining by laying your table in the right way.
+Well on top of other accomplishments they’re all famous for tablescaping.
+With the table being the heart of any dinner party, nailing your presentation is a really important step in your party preparation.
+After all, once you've invested in luxury cutlery, you want to put your best foot forward when entertaining by laying your table in just the right way.

-Learning how to set a dinner table isn’t always easy.
-With dinner parties back in vogue, it’s never been a better time to master the art of setting your table.
+Setting the perfect dinner party table isn’t always easy and with dinner parties back in vogue more than ever, it’s never been a better time to master the art of setting your table.

-We’re teaching you how to lay any table with your Grunwerg cutlery.
-Whether it’s an intimate family get-together or a special occasion, these tips will create a luxury dining experience and keep your guests chatting around the table until the small hours.
+So, what steps should you take to create the perfect piece of tablescaping for a special gathering with your Grunwerg cutlery?
+Whether it’s an intimate family get-together or a unique occasion, here are some tips on creating a luxury dining experience which will keep your guests gathered round the table chatting until the small hours.

 How to set a dinner table

-Setting your dinner table will depend on the occasion, your cutlery set, and the number of guests.
+The way you set your dinner table can depend on a lot of different factors.The occasion, your cutlery set, and the number of guests attending.
 You also want to consider what courses you’re serving and whether it’s a brunch, lunch, or dinner.
 Having a good understanding of the basics of laying your table will help you choose the right flatware for any dinner table.